stoeps13/connections-doc/source/connectors/enduser/t_ms_plugins_add_doc_to_library.md

 Libraries enable Community members to upload, manage, organize and collaborate on files shared on the FileNet Document Management system.
 A community can contain multiple Libraries.

+!!! note
-**Note:** Interaction with libraries from Microsoft Office is only available when you are connecting to a HCL Connections server.
+    Interaction with libraries from Microsoft Office is only available when you are connecting to a HCL Connections server.
 This feature is not supported on Connections Cloud.

 When the HCL Connections Content Manager add-on is deployed on a Connections server, community owners can create community libraries directly in Office.
 Community libraries provide owners and members with the content management capabilities and enhanced social features.